obuno/webicapscan/README.md

 The aims of ```webicapscan``` are:

 - Provide a Web front-end in order to AV scan contents on the fly.
-- Provide a local combo of ClamAV/ClamD/SquidClamAV/c-icap/c-icap-client, hence letting you conduct scans locally from the Web front-ned.
+- Provide a local combo of ClamAV/ClamD/SquidClamAV/c-icap/c-icap-client, hence letting you conduct scans locally from the Web front-end.
 - Provide a possibility to address other/further ICAP Servers possibly present on your network.

 **A few notes before you start:**